amdeld/FEM.jl/README.md

 For educational purposes only.

-Jupyter Notebooks and Julia Scripts relying on LibFEM to perform basic FEM scientific calcutations.
+Jupyter Notebooks and Julia Scripts relying on LibFEM to perform basic FEM scientific calculations.